“Business as usual” – Interview with Markus Heidingsfelder on the Return of the ‘Lab-Leak Thesis’

 Only plays a minor role here.

-But first of all, before we get into the details, let me just say that I don’t think it’s a particularly noteworthy event.
-Even if China is understandably outraged by it and sees it as a provocation – which it is to some extent, but not in the first place.
-If we pay attention to the communicative mechanisms at play here, then what is happening right now is absolutely nothing special.
+But first of all, before we get into the details, let me just say that I don’t think this ‘return’ is a particularly noteworthy event.
+It has not ‘returned’ in the way that some dead people in horror films return, even if the way some media report on it does bear a certain resemblance to the horror genre.
+It was never gone.
+Even if the Chinese government is understandably outraged by the fact that Western media give it so much space now and Biden talks about it and see this as a provocation – which it is to some extent, but not in the first place.
+If we pay attention to the communicative mechanisms at play here, then what is happening right now is nothing special.
 Business as usual, if you like.
 The same is true for Fauci’s remark that he could not completely rule out the lab-leak thesis.
 That too is business as usual, even if this business belongs to science.

 AA: Science as usual.

 Right, exactly.
 That’s science ‘doing its thing’.
 And it is politics ‘doing its thing’.
 And the mass media ‘doing their thing’.
 And that is what generates the conflicts we are currently looking at.
 Because they all do their thing.
 These social units or systems as I call them are all monopolists.
-And they all take themselves tremendously seriously – although I imagine that science is somewhat more modest than the other two.
-But of course I am also speaking pro domo here.
-Anyway, I think the current events can best be explained in terms of this structure, the structure of functional differentiation.
+And they all take themselves tremendously seriously.
+I think the current events can best be explained in terms of this structure, the structure of functional differentiation.

 AA: I don’t agree with you.

-AA: No, that is fine.
-But I don’t agree with this ‘Keep calm and carry on’ message.
+AA: Certainly not by saying ‘Keep calm and carry on’.
 It may be science as usual.
-But I think that what we are seeing here, these people attacking poor Dr. Fauci, and how aggressively they do that, that this is not business as usual.
+But I think that what we are seeing here, these people attacking Fauci, and how aggressively they do that, that this is not business as usual.
 It’s something new.
 It’s a new phenomenon.

-It’s true – the vehemence of the attacks, the tone, that is something new indeed.
+You are right, the vehemence of the attacks, the tone, that is quite unusual.
 So let me specify …

 AA: You mean correct yourself.

-AK: Why did they publish this article?
-And why did it hit a nerve?
+AK: So that’s why the WSJ published this article?
+And why it hit a nerve?

-Because they are looking for attention.
+They published it because they are looking for attention.
 And they get that attention not by telling people the same thing over and over again.
 They need ‘breaking news’.
 Their preference value is information, which Shannon by the way measured as something that surprises us – it’s something we did not know before or did not expect.
 So bringing back this thesis was ‘informative’.
 If the thesis of the spillover from nature is confirmed, everyone will wave it off – “Thanks, we knew that already”.
 And there will be no political impact.
-Holding mongooses and bats responsible could be problematic.
-If only because they cannot defend themselves.
 Why did it hit a nerve?
-Because the US is deeply divided politically.
-And science is being dragged into this cold civil war.
+Yes, because the US is deeply divided politically, and there is this mob out there, waiting to be activated… And science is being dragged into what some call a cold civil war.
+I like to read the comments section on Fox News sometimes, where one can see that kind of mob dynamic unfold in real time … Everyone interested in the character and the dynamics of these mob-mobilizations should take a look – no objectivity, and no sociality.
+That has – sorry for using that metaphor – ‘infected’ politics.
+The disinhibition that’s displayed there.

 AK: The article did lead to political ramifications.
 Biden told the intelligence agencies: Find out everything about the origin of Covid in 90 days.